-Ronnie’s contribution to the legal profession includes years of working closely with the Law Society of England and Wales (www.lawsociety.org.uk).
-He has served on the Law Society’s Employment Law, Company Law, Council Membership and Remuneration Committees and was a member of the steering group which led to the formation of the Law Management Section of the Law Society.
+Ronnie’s contribution to the legal profession includes years of working closely with the Law Society of England and Wales.
+He served on the Law Society’s Employment Law, Company Law, Council Membership and Remuneration Committees and was a member of the steering group which led to the formation of the Law Society’s Leadership and Management Section.

-Ronnie founded the multi-disciplinary Association of Partnership Practitioners (www.app.org.uk) in March 1998 and was its first Chairman; he is now an Honorary Life Member of the Association.
+Ronnie founded the thriving multi-disciplinary Association of Partnership Practitioners in March 1998 and was its first Chairman; he is an Honorary Life Member of the Association.

 - Payments on Termination of Employment – three editions – Oyez Longman